EH-Khiari/RESTful-Messenger/README.md

 - **DELETE**  *.../MessengerAPI/messages/id* => to delete message with *id*

 #Future Works
 Besides making the application more meaningful, I plan to a) provide a UI and, more importantly, b) deploy it within a container.
 I have already attempted the latter by exploring Docker.
 I've spent many hours researching online on ways to integrate my Maven project, AWS and Docker, but to no avail.
-I was able to find an eclipse Docker image but I was not able to make them work due to the lack of available documentation.
+I was able to find an eclipse Docker image but I was not able to make it work due to the lack o documentation.